-MIT’s tool for tracking police surveillance?
-A cryptographic ledger
+MIT’s tool for tracking police surveillance: a cryptographic ledger

 “It’s completely reasonable for government officials to want some level of secrecy, so that they can perform their duties without fear of interference from those who are under investigation,” Frankle says.
 “But that secrecy can’t be permanent.
 People have a right to know if their personal data has been accessed, and at a higher level, we as a public have the right to know how much surveillance is going on.”

-The technology arrives as more US police are turning to technologies like Stingray devices to conduct warrant-less and intrusive data collection.
+The technology arrives as more U.S. police are turning to technologies like Stingray devices to conduct warrant-less and intrusive data collection.
 More communities too are demanding increased transparency from law enforcement agencies as well as enhanced oversight of surveillance technologies.
-In Seattle, Berkeley, Oakland, Somerville, and elsewhere, grassroots efforts have led to laws that now prevent local police from obtaining surveillance equipment without approval from local policymakers.
+In Seattle; Berkeley and Oakland, California; and Somerville, Massachusetts; and elsewhere, grassroots efforts have led to laws that now prevent local police from obtaining surveillance equipment without approval from local policymakers.

 Related: Why Body Camera Programs Fail

-The team behind the new disclosure system, based at MIT’s Computer Science and Artificial Intelligence Laboratory, also includes professor Shafi Goldwasser, CSAIL recent doctoral recipient Sunoo Park, undergraduate Daniel Shaar and MIT principal research scientist Daniel J. Weitzner.
+The team behind the new disclosure system, based at MIT’s Computer Science and Artificial Intelligence Laboratory, also includes professor Shafi Goldwasser, CSAIL recent doctoral recipient Sunoo Park, undergraduate Daniel Shaar, and MIT principal research scientist Daniel J. Weitzner.
 They plan to present the research at the USENIX Security conference in Baltimore next week.

 Future research could involve further evolution of the software and tests with federal judges in the hopes of developing a real-world prototype.
 Whether the federal court system, which has long been criticized for charging high fees to access court documents, will adopt a complex cryptographic ledger system to track surveillance requests remains to be seen.